Loydtafireyi/ZimCart-Laravel-Ecommerce/README.md

 - set up your database in the .env
 - run `` php artisan migrate ``.
 - run `` php artisan db:seed ``.
+- run `` php artisan storage:link ``.
+- [Then navigate back App\Providers\AppServiceProvder and uncomment out all the View::share in the boot method].
 - run `` php artisan serve ``.

 #Admin Credentials